f4goh/pwr-swr-meter/software/README.md

 if you want to update your own software :

 - copy hardware folder into your own Documents/Arduino like C:\Users\anthony\Documents\Arduino
+- No need to add MegunoLINK library, Filter.h is included
 - Modify QRP_POWER_METER.ino main code
 - Select breadBoard-avr in tools menu
 - and upload